GPlates/GPlates/doc-python-api/pygplates_reference.rst

 Topology
 --------

-Class to query the history of a topological model, and reconstruct regular features using it:
+Classes to query the history of a topological model, and reconstruct regular features using it:

 .. autosummary::
    :nosignatures: